-The Target Fund may invest in American and global depositary receipts ("ADRs / GDRs") of companies which are listed or traded on a regulated market as set out in Schedule III of the Target Fund Prospectus.
+The Target Fund may invest in American and global depositary receipts of companies which are listed or traded on a regulated market as set out in Schedule III of the Target Fund Prospectus.

 The Target Fund may invest up to 20% of its net asset value in REITs.
 Any REIT in which the Target Fund will invest shall be listed or traded on a regulated market.
-The Target Fund may invest up to 10% of its net asset value in units or shares of other open-ended UCITS or other collective investment schemes within the meaning of Regulation 68(1)(e) of the UCITS Regulations, provided the investment policies and liquidity provisions of these collective investment schemes are consistent with those of the Target Fund.
+The Target Fund may invest up to 10% of its net asset value in units or shares of other open-ended UCITS or other CIS within the meaning of Regulation 68(1)(e) of the UCITS Regulations, provided the investment policies and liquidity provisions of these CIS are consistent with those of the Target Fund.